-Gary Ludwig RGD, Hark Ideas, shares a list of his top 5 favourite logos.
+Gary Ludwig RGD, Hark Ideas, shares his favourite logo designs

 I love all the dimensions of branding, but I've always particularly been drawn to the challenge of designing a logo - a mark that has to stand alone or as part of a larger design, work in every analog and digital medium at almost any size, formed of almost any material, in colour or not, in positive or reverse, be tailored to a strategy and still be consistent, distinctive, attractive, and memorable.
 People don't always get all that, and I've seen a lot of bad logos because of it.